Learn / Blog / Article

 Based on this information, the CXL Institute team decided to change their target client to those larger companies and long-term thinking agencies.
 The product wasn’t too expensive—it was just too expensive for smaller businesses to justify.

-Addressing the “I don't have time” issue
+Step #6: addressing the “I don't have time” issue

 As Peep observed, very few people put ‘self-education’ on their daily to-do lists.
 It’s just not something we usually prioritize unless we have to.